-ONLINE MASTER OF COMPUTER SCIENCE IN COMPUTER INFORMATION SYSTEMS (CIS)
+ONLINE MASTER OF SCIENCE IN COMPUTER SCIENCE

-The primary goal of this program is to provide opportunity to large numbers of students who wish to pursue master program are looking for fully online degree program.
-Employees of number of local and regional employers have sought convenience of attending university while taking a full time employment.
+The primary goal of this program is to provide opportunity to large numbers of students who wish to pursue master program and are looking for fully online degree program.
+Employees of a number of local and regional employers have sought convenience of attending university while taking a full time employment.

-All requirements for admission to the Online Graduate Program in CIS are same as those mentioned above for the on-campus degree program.
+All requirements for admission to the Online Graduate Program are same as those mentioned above for the on-campus degree program.